aws-user-group-nz/handbook/code-of-conduct.md

 ### Community Day Privacy Notice

-AWS User Group Aotearoa (we) are collecting limited personal information of invited guests, presenters and attendees intending to participate in the Community Day 2024 conference.
+AWS User Group Aotearoa (we) are collecting limited personal information of invited guests, presenters and attendees intending to participate in the AWS User Group Aotearoa Community Day conference.
 We will collect and handle your personal information in accordance with the Privacy Act 2020, and this Privacy Notice.
 We will collect your name, email address, job title and organisation name.
-We may also collect some sensitive personal information where necessary (we will ask you first) i.e. any specific dietary requirements, accessibility needs etc. By registering and participating in the AWS User Group Aotearoa Community Day 2024, you are agreeing to the collection and authorising the sharing of your personal information for the purposes of: registering your attendance, purchasing the conference ticket, providing you with information about the conference, enabling you to access important community day information and materials, and generally facilitating your participation at the event.
+We may also collect some sensitive personal information where necessary (we will ask you first) i.e. any specific dietary requirements, accessibility needs etc. By registering and participating in the AWS User Group Aotearoa Community Day, you are agreeing to the collection and authorising the sharing of your personal information for the purposes of: registering your attendance, purchasing the conference ticket, providing you with information about the conference, enabling you to access important community day information and materials, and generally facilitating your participation at the event.

 If you wish to be contacted by a sponsor for inquiry or marketing purposes, you can choose to allow a sponsor to scan your badge at the event.
 The personal information collected by the sponsor will include: Name, Email Address, Job Title and Organisation.